-4. Using heavy paper, aluminum foil, shirt cardboard, thin foam, mylar, plastic sheeting, or any recycled material that you wish, construct a prototype body for your chassis.
+9. Using heavy paper, aluminum foil, shirt cardboard, thin foam, mylar, plastic sheeting, or any recycled material that you wish, construct a prototype body for your chassis.
 (Note: this body is for this investigation only-it does not have to be your finished design!)
+Sketch your prototype body below.

-Attach strings in several places on the front of your vehicle, and also one on each side just back of the front wheels and three along the back edge of your vehicle.
+10. Attach strings in several places on the front of your vehicle, and also one on each side just back of the front wheels and three along the back edge of your vehicle.
 Place your vehicle on the platform and turn the fan on high.
 Observe the string.
 In an efficient design, the strings will float straight along the surface of the car.
 In a less effective design, they will flap.
 Describe below what you observed.

-5. How would you modify your prototype to make it more aerodynamic?
+11. How would you modify your prototype to make it more aerodynamic?